 Don’t let the expert terrain detract you from visiting the resort as it also has a plethora of groomed beginner and intermediate runs.
 The resort has something for everyone and the base area makes for a perfect central point to meet after skiing the surrounding peaks.

 The downside to Banff Sunshine Village are the shorter runs and lower visibility.
 Similar to Lake Louise it also suffers from a lack of snowfall compared to most of the ski resorts in B.C.
 That being said the cold temperatures in the park preserve the snow relatively well.
-Parking on the weekends can be very difficult and

 While the other two resorts offer world-class ski and something for every level of rider, Mt.
 Norquay is a bit of a bust.
 We like to refer to it as the ugly cousin of Lake Louise and Sunshine Village.
 That being said it is only five minutes from downtown Banff, they have an awesome tube park and night skiing.